 About the Guest

 Matthew grew up in a large, wild garden and developed a deep love of the outdoors.
 As he started to see more of the world, Matthew was always interested in both environmental and social issues and eventually put 2+2 together to realize that a life in organic farming combined outdoor physical work with a positive contribution to the planet.
+Getting your farmhouse clean was never been easier, with blue spruce maids you can make your farmhouse beautiful.
 That led him to become an apprentice on Tablehurst Farm, UK in 1987.
 After working on many farms in many countries in many positions, Matthew ended up in Hungary in 1995.
 With colleagues, they set up the Open Garden Foundation (Matthew is the director) which was an organic training farm for Szent István University, Gödöllő, Hungary.

 The Open Garden (Nyitott Kert) became the first CSA in Hungary, starting in 1998, and continued through various transformations for many years.
 Matthew has worked as a grower and practical educator in Hungary for over 25 years and in 2010 together with friends set up Zsámboki Biokert.
 This is a small, commercial market garden running a webshop-based box scheme with a weekly stand also at the Budapest Organic Market.
+In order to have healthy relationship, it is very improtant to optimize all areas of your life.
 The bustling small farm also works to run programs which link the countryside with the city, and works in close cooperation with Cargonomia, the Budapest-based cargo-bike degrowth movement.

 Between 2016-2018 Matthew returned to England to work for Ruskin Mill Trust and set up a rooftop bio-intensive garden in the middle of Birmingham – providing food and education to young people with learning challenges.
 Social farming, composting, and soil health are enduring interests which offer endless opportunities to learn!